 The Company rents its machinery on a short-term basis to companies evaluating the machinery.
 When the term of the rental agreement is less than 12 months, the machinery is recorded as an asset in inventory.
-When the term of the rental agreement exceeds 12 months, the machinery is recorded as an asset in plant and equipment as commercial equipment.
+Amortization is not recorded where leases are short term in nature as the asset can be redeployed without significant modification.
+When the term of the rental agreement exceeds 12 months, the machinery is recorded as an asset in plant and equipment as commercial equipment and amortized to income.